smusp/SEMs_with_lavaan/Green_2023/01_one_way_ANOVA.md

 The SEM model for one-way ANOVA is shown in Fig 21.1 (p.
 391), and is reproduced below.
-The diagram shows the “Less Constrained” model - the three means, represented by the label on the arrows connecting the “1” to the dependent variable, differ.
+The diagram shows the “Less Constrained” model - the three means, represented by the labels on the arrows connecting the “1” to the dependent variable, differ.
 To be consistent with the ANOVA assumption of homogeneity of variances, the residual variances are constrained to be equal.